 In color, the star is a brilliant white with a definite tinge of blue, but when the air is unsteady it seems to flicker with all the colors of the rainbow.
 Seeing it in the sky will almost certainly remind you of the poem Twinkle Twinkle Little Star.

 At a distance of 8.7 light-years, Sirius is the fifth nearest star known.
 Among the naked-eye stars it is the nearest of all, with the exception of Alpha Centauri.
 Four thousand years ago, ancient Egyptians noticed that Sirius would rise just before dawn at the time of the summer solstice, apparently heralding the coming rise of the Nile, upon which Egyptian agriculture — and all life in Egypt — depended.
 Hence, Sirius also became known as the “Nile Star.”
-See how Sirius is associated with the “Dog Days of Summer.

 How Do I Locate Sirius?